ubertil/my_projects/TEK1/Unix/tetris/README.md

 > ./tetris --help

-The bonus directory has a better version of the game so use it by default
+The bonus directory has a better version of the game so use it by default !

-/!\liblapin 1.7 is required to play this game
+> /!\ liblapin 1.7 is required to play this game
 > http://www.hangedbunnystudio.com/liblapin/